-In addition to funding innovation, climate protection has been accorded the highest priority for the long term.
+Since the economic situation has stabilised in many sectors despite the continuing pandemic, the regular business has also picked up.
+In addition to funding innovation, climate protection has since been accorded the highest priority.
 As part of its Climate Action Programme 2030, the German federal government defined a range of measures for achieving its climate targets as well as numerous funding programmes whose implementation will involve various lead partners, particularly KfW.
-In this context, KfW is also launching its own funding programmes like the new "Climate protection campaign for SMEs" in order to support small and medium-sized companies to achieve the taxonomy criteria, i.e. the requirement that the measures being financed must be aligned to the EU-wide definition of economically sustainable business activity.
+In this context, KfW has also been launching its own funding programmes like the "Climate protection campaign for SMEs" in order to support small and medium-sized companies to achieve the taxonomy criteria, i.e., the requirement that the measures being financed must be aligned to the EU-wide definition of economically sustainable business activity.

-Environmental funding programmes support investments aimed at reducing CO2 emissions in line with the turnaround in energy policy, protecting soil, water and air, promoting environmentally friendly transportation, saving energy and encouraging the use of renewable energies.
+Environmental funding programmes support investments aimed at reducing $CO_2$ emissions in line with the turnaround in energy policy, protecting soil, water and air, promoting environmentally friendly transportation, saving energy and encouraging the use of renewable energies.
+IKB has a leading position in funding programmes, especially for investment projects aimed at increasing energy efficiency.
 The innovation funding programme assists with the financing requirements of digitalisation and innovation projects as well as the overall financing requirements of innovative companies.
-In the meaning of the ERP digitalisation and innovation funding programme, an innovative company is defined as a company that conducts an innovation or digitalisation project or meets defined criteria.
+In the meaning of the ERP digitalisation and innovation or digitalisation project or meets defined criteria.